Ontario Civilian Police Commission

 came into force and the Police Services Act was repealed.

+As of September 2025, the OCPC was no longer operating.

 Structure

 The OCPC has two divisions: Adjudicative and Investigative.
 The divisions operate independently under one Registrar.

 The Adjudicative division is led by the Associate Chair and, until the Police Services Act was repealed, primarily dealt with appeals of disciplinary matters, proposals to amalgamate, reduce or abolish existing municipal police forces, budgetary disputes regarding police services, and other functions.

 The Investigative division is led by the Executive Chair and dealt with investigations, inquiries and public complaints concerning the conduct of chiefs of police, police officers, special constables and police services boards.

 Responsibilities

 The OCPC hears appeals, adjudicated applications, conducts investigations, and resolves disputes regarding the oversight and provision of policing services.

 The Special Investigations Unit primarily investigates police-involved incidents of death, serious injury, and sexual assault.

 Requests for other types of services can also be made by the Ontario provincial government.